ShinChven/deepdanbooru-tagger/readme.md

 ## Introduction

 DeepDanbooru Tagger is a program that tags images using the DeepDanbooru model.
 This tool supports command-line interface (CLI) for easy and efficient processing of images.
 Users can tag images, append or prepend custom tags, and optionally generate detailed interrogation files.
+It is especially useful for preparing training data for Stable Diffusion models.

 ## Installation